parsiya/parsiya.net/content/post/2021/2021-10-24-semgrep-autofix/index.markdown

     fix: $CIPHER.getInstance("AES/GCM/NoPadding")
 ```

-It looks for anything that is similar to `object.getInstance("string")` where the
+It looks for anything that looks like `object.getInstance("string")` and the
 string contains `CBC/PKCS5Padding`.

 You can see Semgrep's [string matching][string-matching] in